klykinsjobs/Game-Elements/README.md

 Multi-Slot Idling Mission Table Game (C# / .NET)

 ## About
+A large-scale C# and .NET 10 desktop application built with WinForms, designed as an idling mission-table style game.
+This project demonstrates deep system design, complex state management, and a wide range of C# techniques working together to deliver a scalable, modular system.

-This project is a C#/.NET idling mission table game with multiple independent player slots.
-Each player slot has its own missions, units, tiles, buildings, research tree, inventory, quests, statistics, achievements, etc. All player slots progress simultaneously in the background.
-The user can switch between them at any time to manage things, customize text, and engage with side systems like fishing, gardening, and lootboxes.
+The game includes multiple player slots that progress simultaneously, each with its own missions, units, tiles, buildings, research tree, inventory, quests, statistics, achievements, and more.
+The player can switch between slots at any time to manage resources, customize strings, and interact with side systems such as fishing, gardening, lootboxes, and an item shop.

 This is a work in progress.
 Aspects of it are subject to change.